Svjat Dreams 1762–1991: Release history

 Svjat Dreams was actually released on two labels.
 It was released on vinyl and cassette by Amarkord, a vanity label set up by Mizar to self-publish the release.
 The Amarkord vinyl was pressed up by Jugoton.
-Since Mizar's contract with Helidon had not ended at the time of release, they released the album on cassette and CD.
-The Helidon cassette featured slightly different cover art to the Amarkord release.
+Since Mizar's contract with Helidon had not ended at the time of release, they released the album on cassette (although the cassette had a different cover to the Amarkord one: the Amarkord cassette is just the LP cover sandwiched between two grey-white bars, while the Helidon tape's artwork is just the original artwork reformatted for cassette) and CD.
+Helidon releases also did not have the red ribbon that the Amarkord vinyl came with.
+The Mizar logo on Helidon releases was also red instead of black.
+When the album was repackaged and reissued by Lithium in 2003, however, the ribbon was integrated into the CD artwork.
+The Helidon release is preferred among audiophiles for its high dynamic range.
+The Lithium reissue included three bonus tracks.